NEWS and EVENTS

 Wishing everyone a great sailing season

 The Annual General Meeting of the Hurley Owners Association took place on Saturday 17th February 2018 at the Royal Plymouth Corinthian Yacht Club.
-All the documentation pertaining to the meeting can be found in the Members' Area.
 Below are some picture taken at the meeting.

 SW AREA HOA ANNUAL SOCIAL at RPCYC (Plymouth)